Taiwo1105/CultureRevive/README.md

 Beta Testing (TestFlight/Google Play Console): Share with a small group of Nigerian youth for UX feedback on cultural accuracy.

-Production Release: * Android: Release via .aab (Android App Bundle) on Google Play.

-Physical Distribution: Print "Culture Cards" as high-quality triggers to be distributed in schools and museums.
+Physical Distribution: Print "Culture Cards" as high-quality triggers to be distributed in schools.